simranwadhawan/stats220/index.md

-# Welcome to Simran's STATS220 Repository!
+# *✨Welcome to Simran's STATS220 Repository!✨*

-You can read more about me [here!](https://github.com/simranwadhawan/stats220/blob/main/README.md)
+You can read more about me [*here!*](https://github.com/simranwadhawan/stats220/blob/main/README.md)

-## Here's the meme I made for Part A of Assignment 1:
+## ✨Here's the meme I made for Part A of Assignment 1✨:
 ![](my_meme.png)